IvanSFlowGit/README/README.md

 **Demo:** [aml-triage-demo.vercel.app](https://aml-triage-demo.vercel.app)
 **Code:** [`github.com/IvanSFlowGit/aml-triage-demo`](https://github.com/IvanSFlowGit/aml-triage-demo)

-### Revend – revenue recovery for ecommerce (soon live in Shopify App Store)*
+### Revend – revenue recovery for ecommerce

-Recovers abandoned carts and post‑purchase revenue leakage:
+A revenue-recovery project for abandoned carts and post-purchase leakage:

 - Different message per shopper matched to their cart and hesitation, rather than one blanket discount.
-- Same deterministic‑core pattern as PayPilot: rules decide offers, model drafts copy.
+- Same deterministic-core pattern as PayPilot: rules decide offers, model drafts copy.
+- Shopify App Store publication is planned; this project is not currently presented as a live public listing.

 ---